 Originally formed in the fall of 2004 as the Recycling Task Force, the group rebranded itself as the HSC in 2017 to reflect the fact that it’s involved with more than just recycling.
 While the 5-10 students comprising the HSC are recycling champions who spearhead the annual Recyclemania competition and Trashion Show, they are involved in many other things—from composting, to land management considerations and website maintenance.
 The HSC liaisons with Tim Gadziala and Brian Hansen when college is in session, and can be reached by email at firstname.lastname@example.org.

-Interns worked in the community farm by building pollinator gardens, and worked at reforestation sites around Clinton.
+Enogie and Christopher worked in the community farm by building pollinator gardens, and worked at reforestation sites around Clinton.

-- Investigating the practical and financial viability of projects related to green roofs/rooftop gardens, green fitness equipment, and green revolving funds.
+Hayley and Nick researched and implemented forest stewardship practices, investigated community engagement opportunities that generate carbon offsets through community tree planting, and investigated the practical and financial viability of projects related to green roofs/rooftop gardens, green fitness equipment, and green revolving funds.

 Emma and Olivia investigated peer institution best practices to improve Cram & Scram, developed detailed analyses of alternative land use practices (no-mow zones, butterfly gardens, forest carbon sequestration) with the assistance of local forester Dr. Steven Bick, and worked on a community service project to clean up the Oriskany Creek.